Ty963/fakeStore/README.md

 so functions that wait until the user does something to run, and functions that run once you hit a certain page are different and you have to get the timing right and be able to tell the difference between the two

 ## Development Journey
-1. **v1.0** - Initial React implementation with REST API integration
+1. **v1.0** - Initial React implementation with REST API integration and React Bootstrap
 2. **v2.0** - Migrated to TypeScript for type safety
 3. **v3.0** - Redesigned UI with Tailwind CSS